ricmmartins/azure-governance-made-simple/guide/governance-policies.md

 |--- |--- |

 ### ☑️ Security
+✔️ *Please note that if you decides to enable the Azure Security Center built-in initiatives, be on the lookout for overlapping conflicts.
+[See here](https://docs.microsoft.com/en-us/azure/security-center/policy-reference) the Azure Policy built-in definitions for Azure Security Center*

 **A maximum of 3 owners should be designated for your subscription:** It is recommended to designate up to 3 subscription owners in order to reduce the potential for breach by a compromised owner.

 |[Click here to see on Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F4f11b553-d42e-4e3a-89be-32ca364cad4c) | [Click here to see the JSON file](https://github.com/Azure/azure-policy/blob/master/built-in-policies/policyDefinitions/Security%20Center/ASC_DesignateLessThanXOwners_Audit.json)|